 The Minnesota Department of Human Services (DHS) is part of the executive branch of state government, one of 20 executive departments headed by a commissioner appointed by the governor and approved by the state Senate.

-Governor Tim Walz appointed Wheelock as the department’s acting commissioner effective July 15, 2019.
+Governor Tim Walz appointed Harpstead as the department’s acting commissioner effective Aug.
+12, 2019.
 A news release with more information is available on the Governor’s Office website.
-Acting Commissioner Wheelock’s bio is online.
+Commissioner Harpstead’s bio is online.